-Business planning means identifying your strengths and values as a designer – to guide the choices you make professionally, including which skills and how you promote these skills to potential collaborators/employers.
-Making a business plan might seem pointless given how unpredictable our work often is, but making a plan can be a very useful way of managing this unpredictability, and of giving us a more objective perspective on our career path.
+Business planning means identifying your strengths and values as a designer – to guide the choices you make professionally including which skills you develop, and how you promote these skills to potential collaborators/employers.
+Making a business plan might seem pointless given how unpredictable our work can be, but making a plan is a useful way of managing this unpredictability, and of giving us a more objective perspective on our career path.

 Your business plan is your road map to what you want to achieve, how you aim to achieve it, and in what timeframe.
 Refer to it frequently as a reference point when making decisions.